Tips On How to Tell Your Baby’s Father

 - Ask for his support during the adoption process

 Let Him Ask Questions

-He might wonder what open adoption is, and whether it’s really the best choice for his child.
+Your baby’s father might wonder what open adoption is and whether it’s really the best choice for his child.
 He might question the process or the hopeful adoptive parents.
 Be open to letting him ask as many questions as he needs to.